Online therapy and counselling of Canada

 Child abuse

-Anybody, professional or not, who has reason to believe that a child is being or has been abused as defined by law--which may be different from your own definition--is required to report it to the Children's Aid.
+Anybody, professional or not, who has reason to believe that a child is being or has been abused as defined by law--which might be different from your own definition--is required to report it to the Children's Aid.
 So if you're looking for help to stop abusing your children you're in a bit of a catch-22.
 Perhaps your best bet would be to get therapy at an institution that might have enough influence to help you to keep your children and prevent an arbitrary decision from being made, rather than to go to a counsellor who works alone.

 Information sharing